apache/pulsar/site2/docs/helm-deploy.md

 The `prepare_helm_release` creates the following resources:

 - A Kubernetes namespace for installing the Pulsar release
-- A secret for storing the username and password of the control center administrator.
-The username and password can be passed to `prepare_helm_release.sh` through flags `--control-center-admin` and `--control-center-password`.
-The username and password is used for logging into the Grafana dashboard and Pulsar Manager.
 - JWT secret keys and tokens for three super users: `broker-admin`, `proxy-admin`, and `admin`.
 By default, it generates an asymmetric pubic/private key pair.
 You can choose to generate a symmetric secret key by specifying `--symmetric`.
     - `proxy-admin` role is used for proxies to communicate to brokers.
     - `broker-admin` role is used for inter-broker communications.